dialoguemd/covid-19/src/regions/ca/info/ca-sk/reporting.md

 To limit the spread of COVID-19, the Government of Canada advises avoiding all non-essential travel outside of Canada.

 Travellers returning from international destinations (including the United States) are subject to a mandatory self-isolation public health order and federal quarantine requirements.
-Violation of the public health order may result in a $2,000 fine.
+Violation of the public health order may result in a 2,000 dollar fine.

 When you return to the province after a period of time in another country, it is mandatory to take the following measures: